 I first became aware of Compassion International through a little insert in my Michael W. Smith cassette tape when I was in Jr. High.
 Michael spoke about the plight of children living in poverty and of a solution: child sponsorship through Compassion International.
 He introduced me to his beautiful sponsor child, Gavi.
 Each new album brought a new update.
 I was hooked!
 I looked forward to those updates almost as much as the albums themselves.
 I determined that, when I was old enough, I would sponsor my own child through Compassion.

 That time came in my third year of college.
 A friend had done a Compassion presentation at his church and had two children left.
 One of those was Rio, an adorable five year-old boy from the island of Java in Indonesia.
 I fell in love immediately and sponsored him on the spot!
 Thus began a wonderful relationship.
 I sponsored Rio for 17 years until he graduated from Compassion’s program at the age of 22.
 His letters and photos are some of my greatest treasures.

 Rio was my first Compassion child, but he wasn’t my last.
-In all, I’ve sponsored thirteen and currently sponsor six.
+In all, I’ve sponsored thirteen and currently sponsor seven.
 I’ve been a volunteer Child Advocate with Compassion for a decade or so.
 It’s a program I truly believe in.

 Here are some of the reasons why: